Xunnamius/next-test-api-route-handler/README.md

 Trying to unit test your [Next.js API route handlers][1]?
 Want to avoid mucking around with custom servers and writing boring test infra just to get some unit tests working?
-Want your handlers to receive actual [`NextApiRequest`][2] and [`NextApiResponse`][2] objects rather than having to hack something together with express?
+Want your handlers to receive _actual_ [`NextApiRequest`][2] and [`NextApiResponse`][2] objects rather than having to hack something together with express or node-mocks-http?
 Then look no further! 🤩

 [`next-test-api-route-handler`][link-repo] (NTARH) uses Next.js's internal API
 resolver to precisely emulate API route handling.
 To guarantee stability, this